 Whether this piece is relevant to place, I am not sure.
 The Hague houses the United Nations, the Dutch Parliament and the Supreme Court so to have a statue outside of Stalin, I think is a bit risky.
 I like it though and I like his lamp.

 Caspar David Friedrich.

 Was a 19th-century German Romantic landscape painter.
-I couldn’t find any pictures that would incorporate text or that the artist has incorporated it into but I liked this picture very much.It reminds me a bit of War of The Worlds Horsell Common picture.
+I couldn’t find any pictures that would incorporate text or that the artist has incorporated it into but I liked this picture very much.It reminds me a bit of the War of The Worlds Horsell Common picture.
 I like Friedrich’s work very much and I am glad I looked him up.
-He references place as its almost dreamlike.
+He references place as it is almost dreamlike.
 A place that only the painter and maybe the figure in the picture knows about.